SubrataSarkar32/img2lowlight/README.md

 Just download above dataset and copy the final animals folder to this repos root directory to run the provided script.

-Mediafire download link : https://www.mediafire.com/file/eqae2avnvszrqy5/animals.7z/file (Link expires on 22 Feb, 2025)
+Mediafire direct download link : https://www.mediafire.com/file/eqae2avnvszrqy5/animals.7z/file (Link expires on 22 Feb, 2025)

 Credit to ChatGPT for helping out with different aspects of this project.